CodeKaito/Java/README.md

 ``
 Tip: The "Don't Repeat Yourself" (DRY) principle is about reducing the repetition of code.
 You should extract out the codes that are common for the application, and place them at a single place and reuse them instead of repeating it.
 ``
+Classes and objects are the two main aspects of object-oriented programming.

+A class is a template for objects, and an object is an instance of a class.

+When the individual objects are created, they inherit all the variables and methods from the class.